SummerSlam (2006): Preliminary matches

 Before the event went live on pay-per-view, Carlito defeated Rob Conway in a dark match following a Backcracker.
 The first match was Chavo Guerrero versus Rey Mysterio.
 Both men took control during the match.
 Vickie Guerrero interrupted the match and tried to stop both men from fighting.
 She pulled Chavo out of the ring and tried to stop him, but he kept on fighting.
 Vickie then tried to plead with Mysterio but accidentally shoved him off the ropes.
 Chavo took advantage by performing a frog splash on Mysterio for the victory.

-The second match was an Extreme Rules match for the ECW World Championship between champion The Big Show and Sabu.
+The second match was an Extreme Rules match for the ECW World Championship between champion Big Show and Sabu.
 In the beginning, Sabu gained the advantage in the match as he threw chairs into Big Show's head and leapt off a chair to put Big Show head first through a table.
 As a result, Big Show began to bleed.
 After some back and forth action, Sabu took the upper hand as he performed a spike DDT on Big Show through a table.
 Big Show chokeslammed Sabu through a table for the victory.

 The third match was between Hulk Hogan and Randy Orton.
 Orton took the advantage in the match, as he focused on Hogan's injured knee.
 The match saw Orton perform an RKO on Hogan.
 As Orton went for the pin, Hogan had his feet on the ropes.
 The referee did not see his feet and originally gave Orton the victory.
 Later, the referee saw that Hogan's feet were still on the ropes and restarted the match.
 Hogan won the match when he performed a leg drop on Orton for a pinfall victory.
-To date, this is Hogan's last match in the WWE.
+This was Hogan's last match in the WWE.